lightelligence-io/docs/README.md

 Execute `hugo`.

-A `\lightelligence-io\docs\public` directory is built, containing the HTML stuff, including, for example the `index.json` search index file.
+A `\lightelligence-io\docs\public` directory is built, containing the HTML stuff including, for example the `index.json` search index file.

 #Customizing the Layout

-Our layout as of 20190710 is based on the original Hugo theme, but customized, as specified in the config.toml file: theme = ["hugo-search-fuse-js","gohugoioTheme_custom" ,  ]
+Our layout as of 20190710 is based on the original Hugo theme, but customized, as specified in the config.toml file: theme = ["hugo-search-fuse-js","gohugoioTheme_custom" ,  ] (git@github.com:gohugoio/gohugoioTheme.git)

 The search engine we employ is `https://fusejs.io/`.

 In general, the layout is based on http://tachyons.io/ classes.

 To customize the layout, check the following items:

+## Basic Configuration

+Basic Configuration is done in `\config.toml` and `\config\_default\params.toml`.

+Markdown rendering options can be configured in `\content\en\readfiles\bfconfig.md`.
+We use them as is.

 ## Stylesheet